InsightSoftwareConsortium/ITKRemoteModuleBuildTestPackageAction/README.md

 1. Implement build setup steps in your project's CMake procedures in `CMakeLists.txt` such that building with CMake in a reusable workflow handles extraneous dependency retrieval steps.
-2. Fork the workflows in `ITKRemoteModuleBuildTestPackageAction` for your project and manually replicate subsequent updates in your workflow;
+2. Fork the workflows in `ITKRemoteModuleBuildTestPackageAction` for your project and manually replicate subsequent updates in your workflow.
-3. Open a pull request with your proposed changes if the changes will generally benefit other external modules in the ITK ecosystem;
+3. Open a pull request to propose changes if the changes will generally benefit other external modules in the ITK ecosystem.
 4. [Open an issue](https://github.com/InsightSoftwareConsortium/ITKRemoteModuleBuildTestPackageAction/issues/new)
    on `ITKRemoteModuleBuildTestPackageAction`.